 And how do these psychoanalysts who are active in these broader intellectual circles can reconcile this activity with the classical notion of neutrality and anonymity?

 I think it is a misunderstanding of neutrality.
 Neutrality is something for the consulting room.
 But if there is to engage in political events, I think it would be difficult for an analyst to be the member of Parliament or to be a politician.
 But to engage as a citizen I don’t think it is a problem in terms of neutrality.
 Hanna Segal puts it very well.
 The way she put it was that analysts when they step up of the consulting room are citizens like anyone else.
 And to believe they can’t comment on the world around them is not neutrality.
 That is self-castration.
 So neutrality is for the consulting room.
-If the patient hears you have spoken for the newspaper or given a talk that does become more material to understand what it means to them.
-I think the other thing to say in the world we are in.
-There is no such a thing as neutrality.
-Neutrality outside of a consulting room is merely a acceptance of the political world and that is a form of participation.
+If the patient hears you have spoken to a newspaper or given a talk then it becomes more material to understand what it means to them.
+I think the other thing to say is that in the world we are in, there is no such a thing as neutrality.
+Neutrality outside of a consulting room is merely an acceptance of the political world and that is a form of participation.
 There is no non-alignment position.
 If you are living in the world where there is a hatred of immigration and the possibility of the growth of nazi elements, there is no neutrality.
 If you say nothing it is kind of participation.
 Hanna Segal wrote a paper which was called “Silence is the real crime”.

 And what do you think about the relationship between the psychic change and the changes in society?
 Could we you this logic from understanding the individual to analyse society?